Biblical Languages and Technology

-- Students will complete guided tutorials in Bibleworks and Logos, then will perform word studies on Hebrew and Greek words using these tools.
+- Students will complete guided tutorials in Logos, then will perform word studies on Hebrew and Greek words using Logos.
 These word studies begin to equip students with the tools to do their own evaluation of Bible translations and commentaries.

 - God, Language, and Scripture: Reading the Bible in the Light of General Linguistics by Moisés Silva.

 - How to Choose a Translation For All It’s Worth: A Guide to Understanding and Using Bible Versions by Gordon Fee and Mark Strauss.

 - From the Mind of God to the Mind of Man: A Layman’s Guide to How We Got Our Bible by James Williams.